Andrew Tan

-Andrew Lim Tan (吳聰滿 (吴聪满)) is a Chinese Filipino billionaire with business interests in real estate, liquor and fast food.
+Andrew Lim Tan (吳聰滿 (吴聪满)) is a Chinese-born Filipino business magnate and investor.
+His conglomerate companies Alliance Global Group, Inc. and Megaworld Corporation presides a wide extension of business interests in real estate, liquor, casinos, high-technology, resorts, and restaurants.
 In 2011, Forbes magazine rated him fourth on the list of the "Philippines 40 richest" with an estimated net worth of $2 billion.
-As of May 2018, Forbes magazine ranks him as the 10th-wealthiest person in the Philippines, with his net worth of US$2.6 billion.
+As of August 2023, Forbes magazine ranks him as the 11th-wealthiest person in the Philippines, with his net worth of US$2.4 billion.

 Early life

 Originally an immigrant from China and a supporter of the Communist Party, Tan was born in Quanzhou, Fujian province.
 He spent his childhood at an apartment in Hong Kong which was shared by other families.
 Later, he moved to Manila where he studied accounting at University of the East.

 Companies

 Tan runs the Alliance Global Group Inc. (AGI).
-It is composed of four companies:
+It is composed of three companies: